agusev/mastermind/README.md

 # Project specifications
 - Create an account
 - Sign in
-- Retrieve list of public games
+- Retrieve a list of public games
 - Save a finished game
 - Create a new game
 - Play mastermind